dusanrsc/OpenCV2_LiveFaceDetection/README.md

-# Live Face Detection with OpenCV2 and Python.
+# Live Face Detection With Python3 And OpenCV2.